LucasCur/wordle/README.md

 ## 💻 Wordle
-- A working command-line-interface Wordle clone done in python including a decently laid out display.
+- A working command-line-interface Wordle clone created once in python and a second time in golang.
+Uses a basic CLI user interface.
+- Please note: The golang version of this project was created on my second day of learning golang, so there's probably a lot I could do more efficiently, etc.

 ## User Interface